Updated 3/2017-- photos and all links removed as many are no longer active and it was easier than checking each one.

 3. The quality of Internet advertising in aesthetic surgery: an in-depth analysis; Wong WW, Camp MC, Camp JS, Gupta SC.; Aesthet Surg J. 2010 Sep 1;30(5):735-43.

-4. Commentary on "The quality of Internet advertising in aesthetic surgery: an in-depth analysis"; Aicher RH; Aesthet Surg J. 2010 Sep 1;30(5):744.
+4. Commentary on "The quality of Internet advertising in aesthetic surgery: an in-depth analysis"; Aicher RH; Aesthet Surg J. 2010 Sep 1;30(5):744.5.
+ASPS Advertising Code of Ethics and Advertising 101 (in pdf form)

 6. Advertising cosmetic surgery: are doctors complying with ethical standards?; Australian Medical Association, June 2002